 Most recently and over the past two years the National Institutes of Health provided a grant to my colleagues at Pacific University where we worked together to tailor my MBRT trainings for a controlled study of the consequences of MBRT for police officers.

-That study has now been published and is available online for your reading if you wish through May at this link: Mindfulness-based resilience training to reduce health risk, stress reactivity, and aggression among law enforcement officers: A feasibility and preliminary efficacy trial.
+That study has now been published and the abstract is available online for your reading: Mindfulness-based resilience training to reduce health risk, stress reactivity, and aggression among law enforcement officers: A feasibility and preliminary efficacy trial.
 The study confirmed that, true to my previous MBRT trainings and the many similar MBSR studies, there were significant reductions of aggression, organizational stress, burnout, sleep disturbance, and reported increases in psychological flexibility and lower reactivity after the training.

 I feel so privileged to have been able to assemble such a training at the beginning and then work with organizations to develop and deliver them.
 Now, I am devoting more of my time to other sorts of trainings, writing, and support of folks here while my colleagues a Pacific University continue to submit grants and intend to follow up with more research!
 It’s kind of like I was Johnny Appleseed and planted a few mindfulness-training seeds that others are now growing to nourish more folks.
 Especially folks in those trauma-filled professions.
 I am so very thankful to have played a part!